gongahkia/nidus-core/VALUE.md

 * Implementation ideas
    * S&P 500 equivalent where we provide a basket of StableCoins to FinBros and they can purchase through us
       1. Look @ Treehouse math/formulas within the [Whitepaper](https://www.treehouse.finance/tAsset_Whitepaper.pdf) and replicate it
+          1. Backtesting our modified algorithm based on historical StableCoin data
+          2. Tweak the algorithm as necessary to render net value
       2. Considerations
           1. Current StableCoin lending rates fluctuate and might affect our strategy (need to be factored into the updated formuala)
           2. Current AltCoin strategies that TreeHouse applies to its CryptoCurrency leverage staking approach works because AltCoins have lower borrowing rates than StableCoins